-In this section we first elaborate on the context of our study.
-The proportion of working age women who are employed has been low and stagnant at nearly 22%-24% in urban India (National Sample Surveys, various rounds) over the last three decades.
-This is stark when compared to 90% employment rate for urban men, despite education disparities closing across gender over time.
-Afridi et al. (2022b) show that differential contribution of men and women towards home production plays an important role in explaining the gender gap in employment.
-We, thus, focus on the specific norm of gender-based division of labor where women bear a disproportionate burden of home production, which is likely to be correlated with other gender norms that restrict women's physical mobility and social interactions, such as sexual purity.4 Furthermore, India provides a unique setting where gender norms are known to differ both spatially and across socio-economic groups or castes.
+In this section, we provide the context for our study based in urban India, and the relevant cultural norms and gender attitudes.4 The proportion of working age women who are employed has been low and stagnant at nearly 22% - 24% in urban India (National Sample Surveys, various rounds) over the last three decades.
+This is stark when compared to 90% employment rate for urban men, despite education disparities between genders narrowing over time.
+We highlight some indicators of patriarchal gender preferences, such as the gender-based division of labor where women bear a disproportionate burden of home production.
+The gendered division of labor is also likely to be correlated with other social attitudes which restrict women's physical mobility and social interactions, such as sexual purity (Agte & Bernhardt, 2023; Chakraborty et al., 2018), for which data are either absent or less reliable.
+We, therefore, first discuss the overall gender gap in time use and thereafter the spatial and socio-economic (caste) variation in gender gaps in India.